re-mote-sensing/re-mote/RyanTyrrell19/Notes/GPS/Planner.md

 * Both the original and the NEO-6M GPS's **DID NOT** save the data (at least not long enough to be useful).
 After 16 hours, the set configuration and almanac data was gone)
     * 1 hour intervals may be okay

+* **100% confirmed - The Original GPS's do not have memory to store the config. or other data**

+* Time underwater is propotional to the additional amount of time the logger can spend to get a fix
+    * If the Tracker is underwater, it won't turn on to get a fix.
+FOr everytime this occurs, the Tracker is allowed to spend that much longer getting it fix once it surfaces without taking a loss on battery life
+    * Have a counter.
+If Tracker is does not acquire a fix after x coiunts (each count representing  time it should have gotten a fix but didn't because it was underwater), increase the time the Tracker stays on when it can get a fix

+* Use noise/jammer/combo of 2 to check the following
+    * Underwater and won't get a fix
+    * Above water but very cloudy - fix unlikley
+    * Above water and clear skies - easy fix

 Hardware Configuration:
 ===